-Choosing A Nursing Home In The Washington D.C.
-Area
+Choosing a Nursing Home in Washington DC

 Deciding to place a family member or loved one into a nursing home is a difficult decision.
-Choosing the right nursing home can seem overwhelming, but the experienced Washington D.C. elder law attorneys at Bertram Law Group can help you find the right nursing home in the Washington, D.C. area.
+Choosing the right nursing home can seem overwhelming, but the experienced Washington D.C. elder law attorneys at Bertram Law Group, PLLC can help you find the right nursing home in the Washington, D.C. area.
 With so many choices, insurance issues, and varied amenities, knowing where to begin is daunting.
 Thankfully, there are many resources to help you find a nursing home that is right for your loved one.

 Find the Right Type of Facility

 Finding the right type of facility will depend on your loved one’s particular needs or diagnosis.
 Certain facilities focus on Alzheimer’s disease and dementia care.
 Other facilities might offer specialized activities or programs that your family member needs.
 Medicare’s Nursing Home Compare is a great resource to help you find the right facility.